sap-tutorials/sap-btp-sdk-android/tutorials/sdk-android-flows-restore/sdk-android-flows-restore.md

     Flow.start(this, flowContext)
     ```

 5. Before removing all the data managed by the Flows component, the reset flow will notify the `ApplicationReset` event.
-You can use the `onApplicationReset` callback of the `FlowStateListener` instance to insert its own logic for application reset, for example to clear the data managed by the client code and unregister the push token.
+You can use the `onApplicationReset` callback of the `FlowStateListener` instance to insert its own logic for application reset, for example to clear the data managed by the client code and un-register the push token.

     In Android Studio, on Windows, press **`Ctrl+N`**, or, on a Mac, press **`command+O`**, and type **`WizardFlowStateListener`** to open `WizardFlowStateListener.kt`.
 On Windows, press **`Ctrl+F12`**, or, on a Mac, press **`command+F12`**, and type **`onApplicationReset`** to move to the `onApplicationReset` method.